 Subject area: Sport and Exercise

-I am Assistant Head of Subject for Sport and Exercise and a Senior Lecturer in Sport and Exercise Psychology.
+I am Head of Subject for Sport, Outdoor and Exercise Science

-I teach on the following modules as part of the Sport and Exercise Science and Studies programmes:
+I teach on the following modules as part of the Sport and Exercise programmes:

 - Applied Sports Psychology (level 6)

-- Independent Study for Sport and Exercise (level 6).
+- Practitiioner Development for Sport and Exercise Science (level 7)

-I first graduated from Liverpool John Moores University in 2005 with BSc Hons degree in Psychology and Biology.
-I then pursued my postgraduate education at Manchester Metropolitan University where I completed an MSc in Sport and Exercise Science (Psychology sided) in 2006, following which I began a part-time PhD at the University of Huddersfield in sport psychology, which I am due to complete in 2013.
+I first graduated from Liverpool John Moores University in 2005 with BSc (Hons) Psychology and Biology.
+I then pursued my postgraduate education at Manchester Metropolitan University where I completed an MSc in Sport and Exercise Science (Psychology sided) in 2006, following which I began a part-time PhD at the University of Huddersfield in sport psychology, which I completed in January 2016.